 Prime Minister Chou En-lai of the People's Republic of China hosted a dinner in Peking last week (28 June) for the two visiting leaders of the U.

-Prime Minister Chou En-lai of the People's Republic of China hosted a dinner in Peking last week (28 June) for the two visiting leaders of the U.S. House of Representatives.
+Background: Prime Minister Chou En-lai of the People's Republic of China hosted a dinner in Peking last week (28 June) for the two visiting leaders of the U.S. House of Representatives.

 The 10-day visit by Mr. Hale Boggs, leader of the majority Democrats in the House, and Republican leader Gerald Ford is part of the continuing Sino-American exchanges following U.S. PresidentRichard Nixon's Journey to Peking last February.